duydo/duydo.github.io/content/post/elasticsearch-indexing-data-flow.md

 <!--more-->

-The above diagram shows the data flow behind the scene when a document is indexed into a Elasticsearch cluster.
+The above diagram shows the data flow when a document is indexed into a Elasticsearch cluster.
 It includes following basic steps:

 **Step 1**: The client makes a request to put a document into the cluster, a coordinator node in the cluster takes the request to process.